 1. Wipe both vial stoppers with an alcohol swab and let dry.

-2. Draw your chosen volume of bacteriostatic water (e.g. 2ml) into the syringe.
+2. Draw your chosen volume of bacteriostatic water (e.g. 3ml) into the syringe.
+If you are using a standard 100-unit syringe (1ml), you will need to fill it 3 times to add 3ml total.

 3. Insert the needle into the peptide vial at an angle and inject the water slowly down the side wall — never aim straight at the powder.